iuni-cadre/AlphaDemo/_episodes/02-query.md

 ---
-title: "Demo 1: Query on the GUI-query builder with simple plotting in notebook."
+title: "Demo 1: Query on the GUI-query builder with plotting in notebook (Hutchinson)."
 teaching: 15
 exercises: 0
 questions: